 Lasagna is one of those meals that screams family and comfort at the same time.
 The delicious layers of meat, bechamel, spinach, and cheesy goodness served family style gives me all the feels.
+This spinach and beef lasagna delivers on all of the above.

-I also crisped up some delicious pancetta for a different texture element and extra flavor.
+I crisped up some delicious pancetta for a different texture element and extra flavor.
 You can do just ground beef if you don’t want to incorporate pork into the recipe.

 Next up is the bechamel sauce.
 Bechamel is a white sauce made with butter, flour, and milk.
 It’s traditionally french, but can be added to other sauces as a base for other sauces.
 In a small saucepan, melt the butter.
 When it’s fully melted, whisk in the flour until it makes this beautiful smooth roux above.